Cardano-After-Dark/dred/README.md

 `yarn testing:debug` for continuous debugging

+## License

+TODO: dual-licensing, with non-commercial use under terms of a suitable source-available license, with commercial use constrained to paying customers.

+Some code in this package is forked from @hearit-io/redis-channels and modified under the terms of its MIT license.
+Accordingly, THOSE code modifications are licensed under the same MIT licensing terms.
+See src/redis/streams/LICENSE.

 ## Support

 This project is in early alpha and is not suitable for production use.
+Support is provided on a best-effort, collaborative basis.